smallrye/smallrye-stork/docs/custom-service-discovery.md

 The `createServiceDiscovery` method is the factory method.
 It receives the instance configuration (a map constructed from all `stork.my-service.service-discovery.attr=value` properties)

-Then, obviously, we need to implement the `ServiceDiscovery` implementation:
+Then, obviously, we need to implement the `ServiceDiscovery` interface:

 ```java linenums="1"
 --8<-- "docs/snippets/examples/AcmeServiceDiscovery.java"
 ```

 Again, this implementation is simplistic.
-Typically, instead of creating a service instance with values from the configuration, you would connect to a service discovery backend, looks for the service, and build the list of service instance accordingly.
+Typically, instead of creating a service instance with values from the configuration, you would connect to a service discovery backend, look for the service and build the list of service instance accordingly.
 That's why the method returns a `Uni`.
 Most of the time, the lookup is a remote operation.